"She gets to go to the movies with her friends! How come I can't go?"

 Teach negotiation and compromise.
 Show your kids how to resolve disputes in a way that satisfies both siblings involved.
 First, ask them to stop yelling and start communicating.
 Give each child a chance to voice his or her side of the story.
 Listen, and don't be judgmental.
 Try to clarify the problem ("It sounds like you're really upset with David for taking your favorite video game"), and ask your kids to find a solution that works for everyone involved.
 If they can't come up with any ideas for resolving the issue, you introduce a solution.
 For instance, if the kids are fighting over a new game, propose that you write up a schedule that gives each child a set amount of time to play with the game.

 Enforce rules.
 Make sure all of your kids abide by the same rules, which should include no hitting, name-calling, or damaging each other's property.
 Let your kids have a say in how the rules are established and enforced.
 They may decide that the punishment for hitting is losing their TV privileges for one night.
 Letting your kids play a role in the decision-making process will make them feel like they have at least a little bit of control over their own lives.
 When your kids follow the rules, praise them for it.
+The rules may be different depending on the age of the child, just as the privileges and consequences may vary with the age of the child.

 Don't play favorites.
 Even if one of your kids is constantly getting into trouble and the other is an angel, don't take sides or compare your kids (for example, "Why can't you be more like your sister?").
 It will only make your kids resent each other more.
 Giving one child preferential treatment can also hurt the relationships between you and your children.